MikaAK/deploy_ex/README.md

 Documentation is published on [HexDocs](https://hexdocs.pm/deploy_ex)

+#### Usage with Github Actions (WIP)
+You can use this library with github actions to make for an easy deploy pipeline, this way you can easily deploy to your nodes when you push and is good for a quick setup

+To set up this way you would run
+- `mix deploy_ex.full_setup -y -k` - Sets up `./deploy` folder and terraform & ansible resources and skips running deployment
+- `mix deploy_ex.install_github_action` - Adds a github action to your folder that will maintain terraform & ansible on push

+#### Usage with Deploy Node
+- `mix deploy_ex.full_setup -y` - Sets up `./deploy` folder and terraform & ansible resources & commit this
+- Set up a deploy node and load elixir & this reposity onto the repo
+- When you want to do a deploy trigger this node to run `mix deploy_ex.upload` to load releases
+- After releases are uploaded use `mix ansible.deploy` to re-deploy all releases

+#### Changes over time
+Because the terraform and ansible files are generated directly into your application, you own these files.
+You can make changes to ansible and terraform files as you see fit.
+In the case of terraform, it will automatically inject the apps into your variables file despite changes to the file.
+If you change terraform, make sure to run `mix terraform.apply`

 ## Commands
 - [x] `mix deploy_ex.full_setup` - Runs all the commands to initialize and setup your project